FarronF/limerick-council-meetings/meetings/2014/12/11-Monthly Meeting of Municipal District of Cappamore-Kilmallock/Minutes - Municipal District of Cappamore - Kilmallock - 27th November 2014.md

 It is proposed to undertake such a review in the coming months in

-conjunction with a general review of speed limits.--- 6
+conjunction with a general review of speed limits.
+---
+6

 13.